BIDMCDigitalPsychiatry/LAMP-platform/docs/costs.md

----
-title: Costs of Deploying the LAMP Platform
+# Costs of Deploying the LAMP Platform
-slug: costs
----

 The components of the LAMP Platform rely on IT infrastructure that can be self-hosted by your organization (sometimes called "on-prem") or hosted by a cloud provider such as Amazon or Google.